DragosGhinea/GentixBank-OOP_Project/README.md

 ## Additional Information

 - This project was initially created in romanian and translated afterwards.
-The project might not have it's variables fully translated!
+The project might not have its variables fully translated!
 (Sorry for that)

 ### Bibliography

 - https://github.com/mcmarius/poo/tree/refacere-materiale/tema-3
 - https://en.cppreference.com/w/
 - Lect.
-Dr. Anca Dobrovat & Prof. Dr. Andrei Paun (2022). _Object Oriented Programming Course_.
+Dr. Anca Dobrovăț & Prof. Dr. Andrei Păun (2022). _Object Oriented Programming Course_.
 University of Bucharest, Faculty of Mathematics and Computer Science